confluentinc/ksql/docs/reference/server-configuration.md

 - Must read newly arriving data only, `SET 'auto.offset.reset' = 'latest'`, which means that your query can't read historical data.
 - Must have a single upstream persistent query only.

+## `ksql.streams.replication.factor`

+**Per query:** no

+Specifies the replication factor of internal topics that {{ site.kstreams }}
+creates when local states are used or a stream is repartitioned for aggregation.

+Setting this value to `-1` causes ksqlDB to create the internal topics with the broker defaults, if the topics don't exist.

+Don't set the replication factor if there is a replica placement constraint on the broker.

 ## `ksql.runtime.feature.shared.enabled`